 Fixed bridges are made of porcelain fused to metal (PFM) or ceramics, which closely resemble natural teeth.
 Since bridges can’t be taken out of your mouth, they require a serious commitment to daily dental hygiene habits but will last as long as ten years or longer.

 On the second visit, the temporary bridge will be removed and the permanent bridge will be cemented after the bite has been correctly adjusted.
-Dr. Han will then advise you on how to best take care of your teeth with the dental bridge, supplying a bridge floss threader in order to floss around all areas of the bridge.
+Our dentist will then advise you on how to best take care of your teeth with the dental bridge, supplying a bridge floss threader in order to floss around all areas of the bridge.
 Flossing, along with brushing twice a day, is required each day to protect your bridge and smile!